Great Basin National Park

 Grand Palace Tour is approximately 90 minutes long and travels 0.6 miles.
 Children must be at least 5 years old to join the Grand Palace Tour.
 This tour visits the Gothic Palace, the Music Room, the Lodge Room, Inscription Room, and the Grand Palace sections of Lehman Caves.
 It including a chance to view the famous "Parachute Shield" formation.
 The tour is limited to 20 visitors.

-Tickets are required for cave tours, and may be purchased in person at the Lehman Caves Visitor Center or in advance by phone at (775) 234-7331 x 242, between the hours of 9 am an 4 pm Pacific Time, Monday through Friday.
-If your call goes to voicemail, leave you name and phone number and park staff will call you back as soon as possible.
+Tickets are required for cave tours, and may be purchased in person at the Lehman Caves Visitor Center or in advance at recreation.gov.

 Tickets may be purchased up to 30 days in advance.
-Tickets cannot be purchased by phone on the the day of the tour - they must be purchased in person.
 All tickets must be paid for at the time of purchase.
 Major credit cards are accepted for phone orders.

 The mountain is massive, with a summit elevation of 13,063 feet.
 It is the highest point in the Great Basin, and the second highest peak in the state of Nevada.